 - Mobile POS

 - Sell unlimited products on the highest tier

 - Sell digital products from the lowest-paid tier

 Given that Ecwid is a lower-cost solution, you won’t be able to access much support if you’re on the free or low-cost pricing tiers.

 People on the free tier do not get access to any dedicated support.
 However, as you start paying, you will get chat support on any paid tier.
 Phone and priority support are only offered to members who are on the higher price tiers.

-Like the other platforms shared in our list, Ecwid is a Level-1 PCI service provider (the gold standard for eCommerce payment gateways) and ensures your customer’s data is completely safe.
+Like the other platforms shared in our list, Ecwid is a Level-1 PCI service provider and ensures your customer’s data is completely safe.

 The best eCommerce platforms on the market all take security seriously, and Ecwid is just as committed as the big players are.